Originally published November 6th, 2016.

-What do 15 years of emotional and verbal abuse do to someone?
+What do 15 years of emotional abuse do to someone?

 Some days I feel like I’m almost there.
 Some days I believe all the shit I say about loving myself unconditionally lumps, bumps, fuck ups, and all.
 Some days there is a light at the end of the tunnel of self-hate and loneliness.
 And then the wounds ooze and I know I’ll spend the rest of my life fighting to fit the pieces of myself into a person that is brave enough to love and live every day without the voice beating her down.
 The Ex and I exchanged text messages an hour later, he was in search of forgiveness that I couldn't give.

 Maybe one day, when I’ve figured out how to quiet the voice and put all my broken pieces together, forgiveness will come.
 For now, all I can do is dry my eyes, stare at the words etched in my flesh, and hope the wounds he left don’t burn as long this time.